Misty Knight appeared in 1975 as one of the supporting characters of Iron Fist.

 She’s a pistol, part 1

-This is an upgrade of sorts to the weapon she carried as a NYPD patrol officer (quite probably a .38 special S&W Model 10).
+This is an upgrade of sorts to the weapon she carried as a NYPD patrol officer (presumably a .38 special S&W Model 10).
 Back then, the force still was all about revolvers.

 She also once produced a subcompact pistol, used for concealed carry.
 It likely was a typical derringer.